-As of June 30, 2022, we had \$131.9 million in cash, cash equivalents and marketable securities.
-In December 2021, we entered into the Loan Agreement with Oxford, providing us with up to \$45.0 million of borrowing capacity after \$5.0 million was funded at closing of the Loan Agreement in December 2021.
+As of September 30, 2022, we had \$114.4 million in cash, cash equivalents and marketable securities.
+In December 2021, we entered into the Loan Agreement with Oxford, as amended in November 2022, providing us with up to \$25.0 million of borrowing capacity after \$5.0 million was funded at closing of the Loan Agreement in December 2021, and \$20.0 million was funded in November 2022.
 We expect that our existing cash, cash equivalents and marketable securities will be sufficient to fund our operations for at least the next 12 months.
 Our estimate is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
-Moreover, it is particularly difficult to estimate with certainty our future expenses given the dynamic nature of our business, the ongoing COVID-19 pandemic and the macro-economic environment generally.
+Moreover, it is particularly difficult to estimate with certainty our future expenses given the dynamic nature of our business, the ongoing COVID-19 pandemic and the macro-economic and geopolitical environment generally.
 We anticipate that our expenses will increase substantially if, and as, we:

-• continue our ongoing and planned research and development of atacicept for the treatment of IgAN and LN;

-- initiate or continue nonclinical studies and clinical trials for atacicept, MAU868 and any additional product candidates that we may pursue in the future; - continue our ongoing and planned research and development of MAU868 for the treatment of BKV viremia in kidney transplant recipients and other indications; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - continue to scale up external manufacturing capacity with the aim of securing sufficient quantities to meet our capacity requirements for clinical trials and potential commercialization; - establish a sales, marketing and distribution infrastructure to commercialize any approved product candidates and related additional commercial manufacturing costs; - develop, maintain, expand, protect and enforce our intellectual property portfolio, including patents, trade secrets, and know-how; - acquire, develop or in-license other product candidates and technologies and further expand our clinical product pipeline; - attract, hire and retain additional clinical, scientific, quality control, and manufacturing management and administrative personnel; - add clinical, operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting, investor relations and other expenses associated with operating as a public company.
+- · continue our ongoing and planned research and development of atacicept for the treatment of IgAN and LN; - initiate or continue nonclinical studies and clinical trials for atacicept, MAU868 and any additional product candidates that we may pursue in the future: - continue our ongoing and planned research and development of MAU868 for the treatment of BKV viremia in kidney transplant recipients and other indications; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - continue to scale up external manufacturing capacity with the aim of securing sufficient quantities to meet our capacity requirements for clinical trials and potential commercialization; - establish a sales, marketing and distribution infrastructure to commercialize any approved product candidates and related additional commercial manufacturing costs; - develop, maintain, expand, protect and enforce our intellectual property portfolio, including patents, trade secrets, and know-how; - acquire, develop or in-license other product candidates and technologies and further expand our clinical product pipeline; - attract, hire and retain additional clinical, scientific, quality control, and manufacturing management and administrative personnel; - add clinical, operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - · incur additional legal, accounting, investor relations and other expenses associated with operating as a public company.

 Advancing the development of atacicept, MAU868 and any future product candidates we may develop will require a significant amount of capital.
-Our existing cash and cash equivalents and net proceeds from our follow-on offering will not be sufficient to fund all of the activities that are necessary to complete the development of our product candidates through approval and commercial launch.
+Our working capital and available credit will not be sufficient to fund all of the activities that are necessary to complete the development of our product candidates through approval and commercial launch.